heiniglab/scPower/README.md

 # scPower

-R package for the manuscript "Design of single cell transcriptomics experiments for differential expression and eQTL analysis between samples"
+R package for the manuscript "Design and power analysis for multi-sample single cell genomics experiments"

 ## Installation